aqlaboratory/openfold-3/docs/source/input_format.md

     - Example: `{"1": "MHO", "5": "SEP"}`

   - `use_msas` *(bool, optional, default = true)*
     - Enables MSA usage.
 If false, empty MSA features are provided to the model.
-MSA-free inference mode is [discouraged](Inference.md#323--inference-without-msas) if the goal is to obtain the highest-accuracy structures.
+MSA-free inference mode is {ref}`discouraged <323-inference-without-msas>` if the goal is to obtain the highest-accuracy structures.

   - `use_main_msas` *(bool, optional, default = true)*
     - Controls whether to use unpaired MSAs.